Algorithms for computing mixed multiplicities, mixed volumes and sectional Milnor numbers: Mixed volume of lattice polytopes

-We give a script to calculate the mixed volume of a collection of lattice polytopes.
-But first, we give a script which outputs the homogeneous ideal corresponding to the lattice points of a lattice polytope.
+We use this result to construct an algorithm which calculates the mixed volume of a collection of lattice polytopes.
+We also give an algorithm which outputs the homogeneous ideal corresponding to the vertices of a lattice polytope.